What is Ewing sarcoma?

 Most Ewing sarcoma tumors are found in teenagers, but the disease can also occur at a younger age.
 Caucasian children, particularly boys, are far more likely to have Ewing sarcoma than any other racial or ethnic group.

 Ewing sarcoma is characterized by chromosome changes that occur after birth.
 In a process known as translocation, chromosomes 11 and 22 “swap” small pieces of each other.
 The result is an abnormal gene that can be detected with DNA testing.

-The cause of Ewing sarcoma is genetic — in that it comes from a person’s genes — but it is not inherited like some other childhood cancers.
+The cause of Ewing sarcoma is genetic — in that it comes from genetic changes in tumor cells — but it is not inherited like some other childhood cancers.
 Parents can’t pass along the genetic changes associated with Ewing sarcoma to their children.
-The child’s own biological makeup and prenatal development will determine if he will develop Ewing sarcoma.

 The symptoms of Ewing sarcoma depend on the size and location of the tumor, as well as your child’s age and general health.